Saloh-Karimov/CICD-Codebuild-Terraform/README.md

-# launch-ec2-instance
+# CICD-Codebuild-Terraform
-Deploying a static (HTML) website on an EC2 instance created using Terraform in the default VPC
+Creating a CodeBuild job that automatically applies the Terraform scripts whenever changes are committed to the GitHub repository